SamCodes01230/SamCodes01230/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a clock made in python
+- 🔭 I’m currently working on an android app in FLutter
-- 🌱 I’m currently learning how to use turtle in python
+- 🌱 I’m currently learning how to use Flutter/Dart
 - 📫 How to reach me: samdaviesnews@outlook.com
 - ⚡ Fun fact: Starfish do not have a brain